cd3009/cd3009.github.io/pkcs.md

 ## Encryption using PKCS #1 v1.5

-As explained in [How RSA works with Padding Schemes?], Padding schemes are used for encoding the input message.
+As explained in [How RSA works with Padding Schemes?](ps.md), Padding schemes are used for encoding the input message.
 This encoded message is then used as the input message to be encrypted by RSA.
 The encoding for PKCS #1 v1.5 works as displayed below:-

 ![](PKCS_EN.png)